dprischak/Foundry-Card/README.md

 A vintage VU-style analog meter:

-- Landscape rectangular chassis with thin needle
+- Landscape Design: Wide rectangular form factor with a rectangular rim, matching the entities card style.
-- Numbers above tick marks with connecting lines
+- VU Meter Arc: Numbers displayed below tick marks with thin connecting lines, like a classic VU meter.
-- Color-coded arc segments with PEAK LED indicator
+- PEAK LED: Indicator that lights up with the highest color segment when the value meets its threshold.
-- Shake action for fun visual feedback
+- Shake Action: Custom tap/hold/double-tap action for a fun meter shake animation.
+- Full Theming: Supports all standard Foundry ring styles, plate colors, aged textures, and custom themes.

 <a name="installation"></a>